Alabat, Quezon: Townhood

-The separation of Silangan (now Quezon) as an independent municipality was declared in 1914.
-This municipality was named in honor of President Manuel L Quezon.
+The separation of Silangan (now Quezon, Quezon) as an independent municipality was declared in 1914.
+This municipality was named in honor of President Manuel L. Quezon.
 In 1929, the inhabitants of Sangirin (now Perez) clamored also for separation from Alabat.
 By the end of the same year, Sangirin was granted freedom and became an independent municipality named in honor of then Felimon Perez, who was the Governor of the Province.

 Today, Alabat island is composed of 3 towns, Perez in the northern tip, Alabat town proper at the center and Quezon in the south.
 The town of Alabat saw new development in the early 21st century: a modern port was built to replace the old one, more paved roads are being constructed, telephone service, cellphone sites, wireless internet and local government projects to improve the lives of Alabateños.

-Alabat, Quezon has been featured several times in various television programs in the country such as Tapatan Ni Tunyin, Kapuso Mo, Jessica Soho, Motorcycle Diaries and more, because of its natural beauty.
-In an article published in Inquirer, written by Lester Villegas Alabat, Quezon was dubbed as the "Hidden Paradise of Quezon Province".
+Alabat, Quezon has been featured several times in various television programs in the country such as Tapatan Ni Tunying, Kapuso Mo, Jessica Soho, Motorcycle Diaries and more, because of its natural beauty.
+In an article published in Inquirer and written by Lester Villegas, Alabat was dubbed as the "Hidden Paradise of Quezon Province".

 Geography

-Located centrally on the eponymous Alabat Island, It is between the Pacific Ocean and Lamon Bay, with good fishing grounds, fertile soil, wide plains and near to a river and safe landing shore.
+Located centrally on the eponymous Alabat Island, it is between the Pacific Ocean and Lamon Bay.

 Barangays

-Alabat is politically subdivided into 19 barangays, 5 of which are urban and 14 rural.
+Alabat is politically subdivided into 19 barangays - as indicated below - 5 of which are urban and 14 rural.
+Each barangay consists of puroks and some have sitios.